aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-create-pie-chart/_index.md

 ### Licensing
 To use Aspose.Slides without limitations:
 - Start with a free trial to evaluate its capabilities.
 - For extended testing or production use, request a temporary license at [Temporary License](https://purchase.aspose.com/temporary-license/).
 - Purchase a subscription for full access via the [Purchase page](https://purchase.aspose.com/buy).

 ## Implementation Guide

 ### Creating a Pie Chart
-Creating a pie chart involves initializing a Presentation object and adding the chart to your slide.
-Let's break down the steps:
+Creating a pie chart involves initializing a `Presentation` object and adding the chart to your slide.
+Let’s break down the steps.

 #### Step 1: Initialize the Presentation
 Begin by creating an instance of the `Presentation` class.